-If you have binoculars, try your luck at spotting some of the celestial streetlights that line up along the great roadway of the ecliptic.
-Aim binoculars at Jupiter to see the faint star Wasat of the constellation Gemini right below Jupiter.
+Want more?
+Have binoculars?
+If so, aim your binoculars at Jupiter to see the faint star Wasat of the constellation Gemini directly below Jupiter, as seen from the Northern Hemisphere.
 During the upcoming week, watch for Jupiter to move to the other side of this star.
 Also, try locating the star Asellus and the Beehive star cluster of the constellation Cancer the Crab.